New Wimbledon Theatre

 1 person favorited this theater

 The Wimbledon Theatre opened on 26th December 1910, with 1,727 seats.
-Located on the corner of The Broadway and King Street, the corner entrance has Corinthian colums, with an octagonal Baroque style tower, which is topped by a globe, upon which stands a winged figure.
+Located on the corner of The Broadway and Russell Street, the corner entrance has Corinthian colums, with an octagonal Baroque style tower, which is topped by a globe, upon which stands a winged figure.
 Inside the auditorium seating was provided for 516 in the orchestra stalls, 224 in the pit stalls, 487 in the dress circle, 200 in the amphitheatre and 300 in the gallery.
 An unusual feature is the open ironwork on the front of the circle and gallery levels, rather than the usual enclosed plaster decorated frontages.

 Originally built for J.B.
 Mullholland, it served first as a variety theatre, and films were presented as part of the programme in the early years.
 The proscenium is 34 feet wide and the stage is 36 feet deep.
 There are 14 dressing rooms.
 The Wimbledon Theatre was damaged by German bombs during World War II, and the top of the dome and the statue mounted on the globe were removed.